 When rejoining or adding a node, you can specify any node still in the cluster as the host.
 The host for an add or rejoin operation does not have to be the same node as the host specified when the database started.

-localhost.
-In other words, a single node cluster running on the current system.
-You must specify a
+words, a single node cluster running on the current system.
+You must

-host on the command line when adding or rejoining a node.
+specify a host on the command line when adding or rejoining a

 If the host node is using an internal port other than the default (3021), you must specify the port as part of the host string, in the format host:port.